Slovakia in the Eurovision Song Contest 2010: Background

-The Slovak national broadcaster, Slovenská televízia (STV), broadcasts the event within Slovakia and organises the selection process for the nation's entry.
-STV had used both national finals and internal selections to select their Eurovision entries.
-STV confirmed their intentions to participate at the 2010 Eurovision Song Contest on 28 March 2009.
-In 2009, the broadcaster selected the Slovak entry via a national final, a procedure that was continued for their 2010 participation.
+As part of its duties as participating broadcaster, STV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster had used both national finals and internal selections to select its Eurovision entries.
+STV confirmed its intentions to participate at the 2010 contest on 28 March 2009.
+In 2009, STV selected its entry via a national final, a procedure that was continued for its 2010 participation.